darrenmfw/MMM-WatchManSensit/README.md

      position: "top_right", // Change this to your preferred location.
      config: {
        updateInterval: 3600000, // Update every 1 hour.
        // Configure each tank below.
-The first tank's serial number MUST be the one
-       // from the first tank set up in the app.
-That serial will be used to build the
+       // IMPORTANT: The first tank's serial number MUST be the one from the first tank set up in the app.
-       // user ID ("BOX" + first tank's serial) for all SOAP requests.
+       // That serial is used to build the user ID ("BOX" + Tank1.serialNumber) for all SOAP requests.
        tanks: [
          {
            serialNumber: "12345678",   // Tank 1 serial (used for both user ID and signalman for Tank 1)
-           tankName: "Main Tank"
+           tankName: "Main Tank",
+           displayFillLevel: true,
+           displayLitresRemaining: true,
+           displayLastReading: true,
+           displayExpectedEmpty: true
          },
          {
            serialNumber: "87654321",   // Tank 2 serial (user ID from Tank 1 is used for this tank)
-           tankName: "Secondary Tank"
+           tankName: "Secondary Tank",
+           displayFillLevel: true,
+           displayLitresRemaining: true,
+           displayLastReading: true,
+           displayExpectedEmpty: true
          },
          {
            serialNumber: "",           // Blank serial; this tank will be omitted.
-           tankName: "Tertiary Tank"
+           tankName: "Tertiary Tank",
+           displayFillLevel: true,
+           displayLitresRemaining: true,
+           displayLastReading: true,
+           displayExpectedEmpty: true
          }
        ],
        password: "Password1!", // Shared password for all tanks.